pulumi/docs/content/webinar/aws-mapbox/index.md

 ---
 # Name of the webinar.
-title: "Pulumi in IoT Webinar: AWS, Mapbox and Pulumi"
+title: "Pulumi in IoT: AWS, Mapbox and Pulumi"
 meta_desc: "Join us in the webinar to see how Pulumi supercharges Mapbox’s IoT asset tracking architecture on AWS, from API Gateway, Amazon Kinesis, to DynamoDB and S3."

+# If the video is pre-recorded or live.
+pre_recorded: true

+# The preview image will be shown on the list page.
+preview_image: "/logos/customers/mapbox_logo.png"

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false